panva/node-oidc-provider/docs/README.md

 So essentially, your client is not submitting the client auth in a conform way and you should fix that.

-### I'm getting an client authentication failed error with no details
+### I'm getting a client authentication failed error with no details

 Every client is configured with one of 7 available [`token_endpoint_auth_method` values](https://www.iana.org/assignments/oauth-parameters/oauth-parameters.xhtml#token-endpoint-auth-method)